 Conventional energy drinks like Red Bull, Monster, Rockstar, and yes, 5-Hour Energy don’t contain booze, but that hardly makes them as safe as a sippy cup of apple juice.
 So what’s in those tiny bottles of 5-Hour Energy that are causing so much mayhem?

 Plain ole’ caffeine is the main chemical ingredient in all of the beverages in question.
 According to Consumer Reports, one two-ounce bottle of 5-Hour Energy has 215 milligrams of caffeine.
 On its website, 5-Hour Energy claims one bottle contains the same amount of caffeine as a large cup of coffee — between 100 and 150 milligrams.
 Does something seem fishy here?
-While studying the caffeine content of 27 popular energy drinks, Consumer Reports found that many companies under-reported the caffeine levels in their products by an average of 20 percent.
+While studying the caffeine content of 27 popular energy drinks, Consumer Reports found that many companies under-reported the caffeine levels in their products by an average of 20 per cent.

 Five-Hour Energy also contains guarana, a plant chock-full of caffeine and taurine.
 Taurine is naturally found in meat and fish and has legitimate health benefits like supporting neurological development (it’s also present in breastmilk) and regulating mineral salts in the blood.
 Whether it actually improves athletic or mental prowess in adults is not clear.
 Five-Hour Energy also contains amino acids L-tyrosine and L-phenylalanine, which have very similar effects to taurine.
 Sounds safe, right?
 Although the compounds on their own are probably safe to consume, the results of interactions between these chemicals — not to mention oodles of caffeine and sugar — are totally unknown.

 Last but not least, energy drinks are loaded with sugar.
-Five-Hour Energy claims to contain zero grams of sugar, but other brands aren’t in league.
+Five-Hour Energy claims to contain zero grams of sugar, but other brands aren’t in the same league.
 Red Bull and Monster manage to pour 27 grams of sugar in each serving, while Rockstar hits an even 30 grams per serving.
 What’s the problem with so much of the sweet stuff, anyway?
 Releasing that much glucose into the bloodstream at once can cause insulin and blood sugar levels to skyrocket.
 The long-term consequences for high blood sugar — aka hyperglycemia — can be more serious than a mouthful of cavities.
 Studies show that hyperglycemia can lead to brain shrinkage, type 2 diabetes, and future dementia.

 The most dangerous consequence of downing energy drinks is the huge caffeine spike.
 Taking in huge volumes of caffeine spikes blood pressure and sometimes causes “caffeine intoxication,” which can result in serious conditions like tachycardia, vomiting, cardiac arrhythmias, seizures, and in the case of the 5-Hour Energy, 13 deaths.
 A potent brew of caffeine and sugar almost always results in dehydration.
 Lots of sugar can make it harder for the body to absorb fluids, which isn’t ideal, especially given caffeine diuretic properties.